aronhoyer/go-nvm/README.md

 > [!NOTE]
 > This project is not associated with [nvm](https://github.com/nvm-sh/nvm) in any way.
-Only a pet project of mine.
+It is a personal project built for experimentation and learning.

 ## Installation

 > [!IMPORTANT]
-> The install script requires you have [`jq`](https://github.com/jqlang/jq) installed and in your $PATH
+> The install script requires [`jq`](https://github.com/jqlang/jq) to be installed and available in your `$PATH`.

+### Manual Installation

-Navigate to the releases and download the artifact corresponding to your operating system and CPU architecture.
+Navigate to the [Releases](https://github.com/aronhoyer/go-nvm/releases) page and download the artifact that matches your operating system and CPU architecture.

+### Scripted Installation (Linux and macOS)

-If you're on Linux or macOS, you have the luxury of running the install script:
+If you're on Linux or macOS, you can run the install script:

 ```sh
 curl -s https://raw.githubusercontent.com/aronhoyer/go-nvm/refs/heads/main/install.sh | bash
 ```

-If you want to install the latest pre-release version, you can run
+To install the latest **pre-release** version, run:

 ```sh
 curl -s https://raw.githubusercontent.com/aronhoyer/go-nvm/refs/heads/main/install.sh | bash -s -- --unstable